 The College of Education and Human Development is approved by the Louisiana Department of Education and accredited by the National Council for Accreditation of Teacher Education (NCATE).

 The Child Development and Family Studies Program (CDFS) is accredited by the American Association of Family and Consumer Sciences (AAFCS).

 The College of Business and Public Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.

 Health Information Management Systems (HIMS)

-The Health Information Management Systems baccalaureate program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education Association (CAHIIM).
+The Health Information Management Systems baccalaureate program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 What is “Accreditation”?

 Accreditation is a method of quality assurance that identifies schools that adhere to a particular set of educational standards.
 Accreditation helps to drive student achievement and the ongoing improvement of a College or University.
 Accreditation not only examines an institution’s organizational effectiveness, it takes a close look at the entire scope of the university to see how well it is suited to meet the needs of its students.
 The accreditation process, though vigorous and stringent, allows the university to examine itself and its adherence to its mission.